Diseases

 • Transmissibility

-4. Determine the importance of other routes of infection
+• Our knowledge on the importance of other routes of infection in different host species is generally poor.

 • Pathogenic life cycle stages